syncfusion-content/maui-docs/MAUI/ListView/sorting.md

 ## Sort the items along with grouping

-The `SfListView` allows sorting the items along with grouping by adding the `DataSource.GroupDescriptors` and the `DataSource.SortDescriptors` with required property name.
+The `SfListView` allows sorting and grouping the items by adding the `DataSource.GroupDescriptors` and the `DataSource.SortDescriptors` with required property name.

 ## Sorting with grouping by year

-Sorting the items along with grouping by using `KeySelector` based on retuning the year value of the date-time property.
+Sorting and grouping the items by using `KeySelector` based on retuning the year value of the date-time property.

 {% tabs %}
 {% highlight xaml %}